FhG-IISB-MKI/cleanqrl-docs/docs/tutorials/noise_models.md

     return [qml.expval(qml.PauliZ(wires=i)) for i in range(num_actions)]
 ```

-And thats already it!
+And that's already it!
 You will only need to add the `depolarizing_p` parameter to the `get_action_and_logprob` function in the `Agent` class and to the class itself.
 The rest of the code will remain unchanged.
-Now we can test how sensitve our algorithm is to depolarizing noise by sampling different values for `depolarizing_p`.
+Now we can test how sensitive our algorithm is to depolarizing noise by sampling different values for `depolarizing_p`.
 We can do a grid search:

 ```yaml title="noise_models.yaml"